Published: 14th January 2020

 Jeswin Joseph from Loyola College accidentally discovered his talent for target shooting during an evening out with his family.
 Now he is an award-winning marksman

 A few years ago, Jeswin Joseph never could have imagined himself holding a gun and accurately shooting targets, let alone receiving an award from Tamil Nadu Chief Minister Edappadi K Palaniswami for his achievements in competitive shooting.
-Cut to 2019, this student of Loyola Institute of Business Administration is an accomplished marksman who has participated in and won many state-level and national-level tournaments and awards.
+Cut to 2019, this student of Loyola-ICAM College of Engineering and Technology is an accomplished marksman who has participated in and won many state-level and national-level tournaments and awards.

 Unlike many who dedicate their entire lives to a sport, Jeswin only discovered competitive shooting during his Class X vacation by accident.
 He took a trip down memory lane, reminiscing how on an evening out at the beach with his family, he decided to give balloon shooting a try.
 “To our surprise, I was pretty good at it.
 My dad, seeing my interest, asked me if I would like to take it up as a sport and I unflinchingly said yes.
 That's how my journey started,” he said.

 Initially, he found it hard, especially as someone who never considered himself a sportsperson his entire life.
 But his newly kindled passion for the sport and his tenacious spirit helped him grow.
 However, over the years, the sport has impacted his life in ways he could not imagine.
 “Shooting has taught me a lot of things.
 You learn to be able to do things under pressure.
 The most surprising of all is the amount of patience it teaches you.
 When you shoot, you need to be patient enough to ensure that you shoot your best shot,” he said.
 “The best part of shooting is that it clears your mind.
 You need a clear mind to shoot.
 This comes with many benefits.
 You learn to focus.
 You learn to do things under pressure.
 You learn to think tactically,” he continued.